Blazemeter/taurus/site/dat/docs/Installation.md

 ### Installing Taurus With Prebuilt Installer

-Download and installer and run it on your system.
+Download an installer and run it on your system.
 It will install the following components:
 - Python 2.7
 - PyLauncher, needed to launch Python programs
 - Taurus